 There are a great many scientific discoveries that have shown the effects of smoking tobacco on health.
-These epidemiological observations, from the earliest of studies, showed a high and statistically significant incidence of severe health problems among smokers.
+Go to the site and get jogos caça niquel gratis at our casino.
+Limited supply These epidemiological observations, from the earliest of studies, showed a high and statistically significant incidence of severe health problems among smokers.
 Smoke is considered to be a factor in promoting the onset of certain diseases, affecting primarily the respiratory and cardiovascular systems.
 In developed countries it is considered to be the leading cause of avoidable death.

 As well as the clear damage to the lungs and the entire respiratory system, smoke causes serious problems of the heart and circulation systems.
 It increases the possibility of heart diseases, stroke, arteriosclerosis and peripheral arterial disease.
 In smokers there is also a tendency to have increased cholesterol.
 Smoke increases the levels of fibrinogen and the production of platelets (both involved in blood coagulation), which makes the blood more viscous.